ministryofjustice/calculate-release-dates/docs/development.md

 # Running and developing locally
 ## Method 1 - connecting to the services in the DEV environment
+1. Ensure that you have env var`NODE_OPTIONS` set to `-r dotenv/config`, else the `.env` file will not be read

-1. Create a `.env` file in the root of the project with the following content - Note - you will need to get the secret values from DEV:
+2. Create a `.env` file in the root of the project with the following content - Note - you will need to get the secret values from DEV:
 ```
    ENVIRONMENT_NAME=dev
    REDIS_ENABLED=false